LilyAsFlora/Ririi/README.md

 ### Stress

-Rirī has no fixed lexical stress.
-However, in poetry or song, speakers may wish to apply stress to induce the effect of a rhythmic meter.
+Rirī lacks lexical stress.
+However, in poetry or song, speakers may wish to apply patterns of stressed and unstressed syllables to induce the effect of a rhythmic meter.

 ## Grammar